A pioneering spirit driving innovation

 Every year, the department comes up with around 60 new innovations, that can range from a new raw material, a new product, the development of an already existing range, to the packaging.
 “Every year is different.
 In 2020, the brand Pleniday joined the group and brought some new challenges.
 We also worked on our ‘buy per kilo’ offer”.

-Some of the latest innovations include plant-based sunflower proteins from Priméal, with a range of different flavours, precooked and ready in 5 min, or the hemp product range, this plant has great nutritional potential and is from a farming partnership that Ekibio set up.
+Some of the latest innovations include plant-based sunflower proteins from Priméal, with a range of different flavours, precooked and ready in 5 min, or the hemp product range, a plant that has great nutritional potential and is from a farming partnership that Ekibio established.

 Another side to innovation is the packaging.
 Ekibio has always been devoted to offering packaging that can be as recyclable as possible.
 “We are currently working on recyclable film for our Priméal packs of cereals and seeds.
 By the end of 2021, the range will use 50% recyclable packaging”.

 The main trends in the organic foods sector at the moment are concerned with practicality, plant-based foods, the origin of ingredients and the packaging.
 The team at Ekibio’s Innovation & Development department is working to anticipate consumer demands, provide solutions and therefore help the organic world move forward.